Riesz operators and some spherical representations for hyperbolic groups

 \begin{coro} We have: \begin{enumerate} \item It $t=\frac{1}{2}$, then $(\pi_{t},\mathcal{H}_{t})$ is the trivial representation. \item If $t>\frac{1}{2}$, then $\mathcal{R}_{t}$ cannot be positive. \item If for some $t\in ]0,\frac{1}{2}[$, the operator $\mathcal{R}_{t}$ is positive, then $(\pi_{t},\mathcal{H}_{t})$ is an infinite dimensional irreducible unitary representation and its contragredient representation with respect to the $L^{2}$-pairing is irreducible as well.
 Moreover $(\pi_{t},\mathcal{H}_{t})$ and $(\pi_{t'},\mathcal{H}_{t'})$ are inequivalent for positive real numbers $t\neq t'$ in $[0,\frac{1}{2}]$. \end{enumerate}

 \end{coro}

-\begin{remark} In this paper, the families $(\pi_{t})_{t\in \mathbb{R}}$ defined in (\ref{repre}) (for different Hilbert spaces) can be thought as one parameter non-unitary deformations of $\pi_{o}$.
-The Hilbertian representations $(\pi_{t},\mathcal{K}_{t})_{t\in \mathbb{R}^{*}_{+}}$ might be thought as an Hilbertian analog of complementary series for general hyperbolic groups.
+\begin{remark} In this paper, the families $(\pi_{t})_{t\in [0,1/2]}$ defined in (\ref{repre}) (for different Hilbert spaces) can be thought as one parameter non-unitary deformations from $\pi_{o}$, the standard boundary representation to the trivial representation.
+The Hilbertian representations $(\pi_{t},\mathcal{K}_{t})_{t\in ]0,1/2[}$ might be thought as an Hilbertian analog of complementary series for general hyperbolic groups.

 \end{remark}